Dear MendMeShop,

 Common bursae in the hip joint and hip area.

 The trochanter bursa functions to prevent the iliotibial band (IT band) from rubbing against the greater trochanter of the femoral head.
 The IT band runs from the iliac crest (crest of the pelvis) down the side of the hip and leg, and inserts at the upper tibia (top of the knee.)
 It is mainly used along with the gluteus maximus for bracing the leg and knee when in the standing position.
-Trochanteric bursitis is often caused by the iliotibial band tightening and rubbing against the bursa.
+Trochanteric bursitis most often results from the iliotibial band (IT Band) tightening and rubbing against the bursa.

 Iliopsoas Bursitis

-The iliopsoas bursa lies between the front of the hip bone and the iliopsoas muscle and help reduce the friction between the bone and muscle.
+The iliopsoas bursa lies between the front of the hip bone and the iliopsoas muscle, helping reduce friction between this bone and muscle.
 This bursa usually becomes inflamed due to overuse of the iliopsoas muscle.
-Overuse can tighten the muscle causing more pressure on the bursa when the hip is flexed.
+Overuse can tighten the muscle, causing more pressure on the bursa when the hip is flexed.
 Iliopsoas bursitis can be mistaken for tendinitis or hip arthritis because of the location of pain and other symptoms.

 The ischial bursa is located at the bottom of the ischium (lower hip bone).
 It cushions the gluteus maximus muscle from the ischium when sitting on hard surfaces or when sitting for long periods of time.
 Ischial bursitis may cause back pain and due to the location, it is often mistaken for sciatica pain.

 Some suffers cannot recall what triggered the hip pain, which is why some will not seek treatment, hoping it will resolve itself.
-However, it is always wise to address and treat hip pain as soon as possible so that the problem doesn't get worse.
+However, it is always wise to address and treat hip pain as soon as possible so that the problem does not worsen.

 Hip Bursitis Symptoms